 “Despite the fact there’s been almost twenty years’ worth of work in the legal system to include the LGBT+ population, there’s a real lack of diversity when it comes to the practice of family law for these clients.
 Many still feel excluded or that their lawyer doesn’t fully understand their position, which is what our project aims to turn around.

 “The ‘modern family’ and LGBT+ arena is one of the most fascinating areas of law around at the moment – as more and more ground-breaking cases come to the courts on same-sex marriage, divorce and surrogacy, as well as transgender rights and other gender issues, the work will only expand in this area.

 “I hope that family law practitioners and the LGBT+ community alike will see the work we’re producing over the next 18 months and feel they have a go-to set of resources for supporting their clients and themselves in the family justice system.”
-Scott Halliday - Associate Solicitor
+Scott Halliday - Senior Associate

 Dr Dunne, Senior Lecturer at the University of Bristol Law School, said: “I am delighted to be working with Scott Halliday and the team at Irwin Mitchell on this new project.
 The topic of LGBT+ families is an exciting and dynamic area of the law in England and Wales, and I am grateful to the University of Bristol’s ESRC Impact Acceleration Account for making this collaboration possible.

 “Many welcome legal changes have been achieved – both in Parliament and through the courts – over the past two decades, including same-sex adoption rights, legal gender recognition and the introduction of equal marriage.
 Yet, for too many LGBT+ individuals, their place in family law remains uncertain and the prospect of navigating the Family Justice System can seem daunting.